 Unfortunately, Doucouré’s exploration of what’s driving the girls to want to present as sexualized adults so young is undercooked.
 Certainly, it’s partly curiosity, and there’s a great scene in which Amy watches the rear ends of a group of women in her building, shot from her height, after being made fun of by her friends for having a non-existent derriere.
 We also sense that Amy’s father may have taken a second wife to satisfy sexual desires, but since this is never made explicit, it’s unlikely Amy understands this.

-Nevertheless, Doucouré has a keen eye for keeping us in the children’s perspective, and that leads to some wonderfully nuanced moments.
+Despite its flaws, Cuties proves that Doucouré has a keen eye for keeping us in the children’s perspective, and that leads to some wonderfully nuanced moments.
 Amy first discovers her father is taking a second wife when hiding under her mother’s bed.
 Her grandmother is bullying her mother into making this news known, and we watch that power play occur through Amy’s eyes, in the way the grandmother’s feet push towards the mother and invade her space.
 When Amy’s mother cries, Amy cries, understanding her life is changing, but perhaps not what all the implications of that are.

 Discover the films of Céline Sciamma